Why Your Beautiful Website Is Failing to Sell: A Guide to Growth-Driven Design

 To operate this system, you need the right tools working in concert:

-• Design & Prototyping: Figma is the industry standard for creating and collaborating on designs.
+Design & Prototyping: Figma is the industry standard for creating and collaborating on designs, allowing for rapid prototyping and iteration.

-• Behavioral Analytics: Hotjar or similar tools are used to generate heatmaps and session recordings to understand user behavior and form hypotheses.
+Behavioral Analytics: Hotjar or similar tools generate heatmaps and session recordings to understand user behavior and form hypotheses about optimization opportunities.

 Your Next Steps: From Aesthetic-First to Growth-First